 I’ve seen many managers get into a trap where they implement changes too slowly.
 What matters is how long it takes from when you start working on a problem to when you’re able to turn your attention to the next problem.
 (Also, it matters when the impact of the change occurs).

 When you embark on a change, it’s often better to solve a problem in an incomplete way if it takes less time.
 As long as the situation improves, that means you will have gone through a complete cycle of improvement.
 Iteration speed is more important than perfection.

 There is a trap on the other side of this, however.
 Making changes without good information is destructive.
 The key is to accelerate how quickly you can gain context, and be confident you’re making a good improvement.

 You can use the people around you to help make sure you’re making good decisions.
 Ask them what problems they see with your suggestions.
 Ask them to improve your plans.
 This only works with trust, so when trust is lacking, you may need to slow down.

 I’ve learned about this topic from a lot of people.
 Alex Kroman taught me the most about having other people improve your thinking.
-James Shore, more than anyone, showed me how participation in a plan gets people on board with it.
+Jim Shore, more than anyone, showed me how participation in a plan gets people on board with it.
 Robert Goldmann, my executive coach for many years, taught me the many things you have to pay attention to when communicating changes to people.
 Marco Rogers showed me the value of deliberation, that going quickly isn’t always the best course of action, and that teams have a capacity for absorbing change.
 Rebecca Vetter provided valuable feedback on early versions of this doc.

 Comments powered by Talkyard.